-- Any significant enlargement of A1 to A5 retail units, or the merging of multiple units will be resisted within the defined Bridport Town Centre. - Redevelopment proposals will be supported where, through the design of the ground floor retail units, they encourage small, local, and/or independent traders to locate in the town centre.
+- Due to the impact on the appearance and character of the town centre and where planning permission is required, proposals for the significant enlargement of A1 to A5 retail units, or the merging of multiple units will be resisted within the defined Bridport Town Centre (see Map 13). - Redevelopment proposals will be supported where, through the design of the ground floor retail units, they encourage small, local, and/or independent traders to locate in the town centre.
 Smaller retail floorplates (< 280sq m) can often be more attractive to small, local, and/or independent retailers than large format units and therefore redevelopment proposals should include a significant proportion (a minimum of 80%) of such units.